 So the next time you’re stressed out, change that negative self-talk into something that’s not calming, but encouraging, and try to use that energy to make things happen.

-As someone who’s constantly stressed out about even minor things and just trying to make stuff happen faster, this was not only a good read, it was also a necessary one.
+As someone who’s constantly stressed out about even minor things and just trying to make stuff happen faster, The Upside Of Stress was not only a good read, it was also a necessary one.

 I knew about the two kinds of stress, distress, which is bad, and eustress, which is good (the kind of stress when you’re positively excited about something), but I didn’t make the connection of turning one into the other.